larrydodson/MechaCar_Statistical_Analysis/README.md

 > abcd The p-value of the linear regression is 5.35e-11, which is much smaller than the given significance level of 0.05, and this is sufficient evidence to reject the null hypothesis.

-any coeff with a high t-value, but not using the intercept; the higher the t-value the more it
+> any coeff with a high t-value, but not using the intercept; the higher the t-value the more it
+> slop is not zero not zero for at least for these three variables: vehicle_length, ground_clearance and AWD

  2. *Is the slope of the linear model considered to be zero?
 Why or why not?*

-> efgh  The multiple r-square value is 0.7149 and the p-value is below the significance level of 0.05%, indicates that there is sufficient evidence to reject the null hypothesis.
+> No, the slope of the linear model, lm, is not considered to be zero.
+The multiple r-square value is 0.7149 and the p-value is below the significance level of 0.05%, indicates that there is sufficient evidence to reject the null hypothesis.
 And, indicates that slope of the linear model is not zero.

  Zero? - are the slopes close to zero or not, for each ind var